gardefjord/adamgardefjord/_projects/oppnadorren.md

 ---
 layout: project-detail
-title: DRAFT ÖppnaDörren
+title: Opening Doors in Swedish Society
 company: Axfoundation
 image: /assets/images/oppnadorren/oppnadorren.gif
-hero_image: /assets/images/oppnadorren/oppna-dorren-ipad.jpg
+hero_image: /assets/images/oppnadorren/oppna-dorren-laptop.png
 date: 2013-12-01
 description: >
-  Developed a website for ÖppnaDörren to connect people from different backgrounds, fostering integration and meaningful personal connections in Swedish society.
+  Designed and built the launch platform for Axfoundation's ÖppnaDörren initiative, connecting newcomers with established Swedes to foster integration.
 permalink: /projects/oppnadorren/
 ---

 <div class="project-grid">
   <div class="grid-headline">Problem</div>
   <div class="grid-content">
-    <a href="https://www.oppnadorren.se/">ÖppnaDörren</a> needed a platform to unite several organizations under a shared mission: opening doors to Swedish society for newcomers.
-The site had to combine a strong, clear message with functionality to connect users to partner organizations based on their needs and interests, while appealing to a broad audience.
+    Axfoundation was launching ÖppnaDörren, an initiative to unite several integration programs under one umbrella.
+They needed a platform that would effectively communicate their mission and connect users to the right program based on their situation and interests.
   </div>

   <div class="grid-headline">Approach</div>
   <div class="grid-content">
-    Working alongside ÖppnaDörren and their campaign partner Forsman & Bodenfors, we designed and built a site that combined storytelling with intuitive functionality.
+    Working alongside Axfoundation and their campaign partner Forsman & Bodenfors, we designed and built a site that combined storytelling with intuitive functionality.
 Despite tight timelines and multiple stakeholders, we delivered a platform that guided users to relevant resources while launching seamlessly with the campaign film.
   </div>

   <div class="grid-headline">Outcomes</div>
   <div class="grid-content">
-    The site effectively communicated ÖppnaDörren’s mission and facilitated thousands of meaningful connections.
-It remains a valuable tool for promoting integration in Sweden, demonstrating the impact of thoughtful design and strong collaboration.
+    The launch platform effectively introduced ÖppnaDörren to the public and facilitated thousands of meaningful connections.
+It successfully united different integration programs under one brand while making it easy for users to find the right program for their needs.
+I'm immensely proud to have been part of an initiative that continues to make a real difference in fostering integration in Swedish society.
   </div>

   <div class="grid-headline">Lessons Learned</div>